Vampirella: Vampi

 In 2000 a comic book series entitled Vampi began circulation through Anarchy Studio.
 The series followed Vampi, an alternate futuristic version of Vampirella that seeks to find a cure for her vampirism.
 The main series ran for 25 issues.
 Several miniseries followed under the titles Vampi Vicious, Vampi Vicious Circle, Vampi Vicious Rampage, and Vampi vs. Xin.
 An omnibus edition collecting the first eighteen issues of the initial run was released in 2012 through Dynamite Entertainment.

 Li'l Vampi

 In January 2014 Dynamite Entertainment released Li'l Vampi, a one-shot comic book by writer Eric Trautmann and artist Agnes Garbowska.
 The comic followed a child version of Vampirella as she tries to uncover why monsters are destroying the town of Stoker, Maine.

 Media adaptations

+In 1992 Canadian actor and award-winning screenwriter, Peter Jobin, created the production company Europa Production Investment Corporation and purchased the movie rights to the comic book character Vampirella.
+Based on the source material, Mr. Jobin wrote the first draft screenplay and began the process of securing financing.
+Promotional artwork was commissioned from graphic artist William (Bill) Rankine.
+Promotional and investment packaging was presented at the May 1993 Cannes Film Festival at the American Pavilion.
+A full page promotional poster was also featured in the May 18, 1993 Hollywood Reporter Cannes '93 Daily Satellite Edition - Day 5.
+Financing was never fully completed for Vampirella: The Motion Picture and the film rights lapsed.

 In 1996, a Vampirella film adaptation was produced by Concorde Pictures, starring Talisa Soto in the title role.
-In 2021, Dynamite Entertainment announced a new feature film was in development, in addition to plans for television adaptations based on the Vampirella Universe.
+In 2021, Dynamite Entertainment announced a new feature film was in development in addition to plans for television adaptations based on the Vampirella Universe.